kreshuklab/go-nuclear/cellpose/README.md

 ## Segmentation

+Although the PlantSeg and StarDist models from this study outperform the Cellpose models I trained.
+One may find the gold models in [BioImage Archive S-BIAD1026](https://www.ebi.ac.uk/biostudies/BioImages/studies/S-BIAD1026), or one of them [`philosophical-panda` at BioImage Model Zoo](https://bioimage.io/#/?tags=qin%20yu&id=philosophical-panda).

 ### Data Preparation

 Cellpose inference only segmenet TIFF images, not HDF5.
 However, it can take 3D volumes as input.